mehrnoosh-rigi/markdown-cv/index.md

 title: Mehrnoosh Rigi
 ---
 # Mehrnoosh Rigi
-Meanwhile of having a job and being a student in master degree in a normal university, I found out I am not in the right place which I want to be, then I moved to Italy to learn more. after couple of months I saw being just a student didn't teach me the give that forced me to be an immigrant.
-So I decided to find a job to be in real world of engineering and continue my education during having a professional life.
-This cuased that I be in the first step of where that I want to be, having opportunity to follow my dreams and my interests for making the earth a better place for living.
+Meanwhile, of having a job and being a student as the master degree in a normal university, I found out I am not in the right place which I want to be, then I moved to Italy to learn more. after a couple of months, I saw being just a student didn't give me the things that I willing to have and forced me to be an immigrant.
+So I decided to find a job to be in the real world of engineering and continue my education during having a professional life.
+This caused that I will be in the first step of where I want to be, having the opportunity to follow my dreams and my interests for making the earth a better place for living.

 <div id="webaddress">
 <a href="mehrnoosh.rigi@etiqa.it">Mehrnoosh.Rigi@Etiqa.it</a>